mdb/terraputs/README.md

   -heading string
         Optional; the heading text for use in the printed markdown (default "Outputs") -state string
-        Required; the state JSON output by 'terraform show -json'
+        Optional; the state JSON output by 'terraform show -json', read from stdin if omitted
 ```

 ## Example output table formatted by GitHub